-The state of California covers a huge area and includes a variety of habitats.
+The state of California covers a huge area and includes a variety of habitats, which makes fishing in California a whole lot of fun.
 You will find mountain lakes and rivers, desert areas, and ocean fishing.
-The decision about where to go will probably depend a lot on what type of fish you want to catch.
+Deciding where to go will depend on what type of fish you want to catch.
 You can catch bass in lakes, trout in rivers, or bigger species in the ocean.
 The state has two sets of regulations, one for inland fishing and one for fishing in the ocean.
-Anyone over the age of 16 must have a valid fishing license unless you are fishing off a pier into the ocean or bay, and they must also keep a report card about what they catch.
+Anyone over the age of 16 must have a valid fishing license unless they are fishing off a pier in the ocean or bay.
+Also, if you’re catching certain species like salmon or steelhead, you’ll also need to keep a report card about what you catch.

 Fishing Spots in California